Responsible Gambling: Consumer Insights and Trends in Latin America

 The report highlights that Latin Americans strongly support comprehensive regulation, particularly around advertising standards, age verification, and player protection.
 While the market shows significant growth potential, consumer trust remains a challenge, with widespread skepticism about platform fairness.

 As Brazil and Peru formalize their markets in 2025 and other countries evolve their regulatory frameworks, the industry faces the challenge of building consumer confidence while promoting responsible gambling practices.
-The findings suggest an important role for technology in identifying at-risk behaviors and enabling personalized interventions for vulnerable players.
+According to Playtech, “a competitive legal framework is essential for protecting players and combating illegal gambling”.
+Their research indicates that “players prefer legal options, and these insights can help tailor effective player protection strategies”.

 You can access the full report here.